-LSU baseball players will work shift at Cane's ahead of National Championship celebration
+LSU baseball players, coach will work shift at Cane's ahead of National Championship celebration

 Latest Weather Blog

-LSU baseball players will work shift at Cane's ahead of National Championship celebration
+LSU baseball players, coach will work shift at Cane's ahead of National Championship celebration

 BATON ROUGE - Ahead of their National Championship celebration Wednesday night, some LSU baseball players will be working a "shift" at the Mothership on Highland Road.

-Raising Cane's is bringing Jared Jones, Kade Anderson, Derek Curiel and Anthony Eyanson will work the front counter at the location on Highland Road from 10 a.m. to 11 a.m..
+Raising Cane's is bringing Jared Jones, Kade Anderson, Derek Curiel and Anthony Eyanson will work the front counter at the location on Highland Road from 10 a.m. to 11 a.m.
+Chase Shores and head coach Jay Johnson will also be at the store.

 Fans are invited to grab an early lunch courtesy of their favorite players!